GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

 The following 4 procedures are included in this step.
 #### 1. Slice time correction: optional for long TRs (e.g., TR>=1s)
 #### 2. Motion correction: (motions are corrected to its mean)
     a.
-3 motion plots: rotational motion (EPI_mc_rot.png), translational motion (EPI_mc_trans.png), and mean displacement (EPI_mc_disp.png)
+3 motion plots that can be used as quality control of motions during the imaging session: rotational motion (EPI_mc_rot.png), translational motion (EPI_mc_trans.png), and mean displacement (EPI_mc_disp.png)
-        One can use these 3 plots as a quality control of motions during the imaging session.
     b.
 Quality control files in./data/QC_info/: temporal SNR (_tSNR.txt), difference between 1st and last time frame (_sub.nii.gz)
 #### 3. Distortion correction using fsl topup:
     a.
 Relign 1 reverse EPI scan to the 1st volume of the forward EPI data